qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/application/inspector.rst

 The widgets window displays the hierarchical structure of your application's GUI as a tree.
 Each widget which was added to the document (or into any deeper widget hierarchy) will be shown.
 Again, a simple click on a widget in the tree selects it.
 Most of the widgets have a specific icon (corresponding to their type) in order to identify the widgets in the tree faster.
 The name of the widget's class and its hash value are shown as identifiers in the tree.

+The widgets window has two display modes: By default, the application's "public" widget hierarchy is displayed, i.e. only those widgets that were explicitly added by the application developer using the parent widget's "add" method.
+Sub-widgets that are added by the parent widget itself ("child controls") are hidden in this mode.
+That's why it's possible to select a widget using the "Inspect widget" button or the Objects window without the Widgets tree displaying it.
+In that case, use the button in the top right corner to switch to the internal widget hierarchy display mode and click the "reload" button.

 .. _pages/application/inspector#properties_window:

 Properties Window